hashicorp/levant/docs/commands.md

 * **-log-format** (string: "HUMAN") Specify the format of Levant's logs.
 Valid values are HUMAN or JSON

+* **-pre-rendered** (bool: "false") Pass a pre-rendered jobspec to levant instead of a template file.
+TEMPLATE arg must instead refer to a JSON file containing valid jobspec JSON.
+Alternatively you can omit the TEMPLATE arg and pipe JSON directly to levant deploy. **Not compatible with -var, -var-file, -vault, -vault-token, -consul-address**.
+See full example below.

 * **-var-file** (string: "") The variables file to render the template with.
 This flag can be specified multiple times to supply multiple variables files.

 * **-vault** (bool: false) This flag makes Levant load the Vault token from the current ENV.
 It can not be used at the same time as the `vault-token` flag.